plast-lab/doop/README.md

 ## Getting Started

-* At its core, Doop is a collection of various analyses expressed in the form of Datalog rules.
-More specifically *LogiQL*, a Datalog dialect developed by [LogicBlox](http://www.logicblox.com/).
+At its core, Doop is a collection of various analyses expressed in the form of Datalog rules--more specifically *LogiQL*, a Datalog dialect developed by [LogicBlox](http://www.logicblox.com/).
 As such, a core dependency is the commercial LogicBlox Datalog engine.
 An academic licence for the engine can be requested [here](http://www.logicblox.com/learn/academic-license-request-form/).
 Currently, Doop supports versions 3.9 and 3.10.

+For trouble-free configuration:
 * The `LOGICBLOX_HOME` environment variable should point to the `logicblox` directory of the engine.
 * The `DOOP_HOME` environment variable should point to the top-level directory of Doop.
-* The `LB_MEM_NOWARN` environment variable should be set to 1.
 * The `LB_PAGER_FORCE_START` environment variable should be set to 1.
+(You will likely get an engine error about this, which becomes a warning with the flag.
+To eliminate, also set `LB_MEM_NOWARN` to 1.)
-* The `DOOP_JRE_LIB` environment variable should point to the JRE lib directory (can be overridden with the `--jre-lib` option).
-* JRE 6 or higher.
+* The `DOOP_JRE_LIB` environment variable should point to your JRE lib directory (see below--can be overridden with the `--jre-lib` option).
+JRE 6 or higher.
 * The `DOOP_OUT` environment variable could point to the output files directory (optional, defaults to `$DOOP_HOME/out`).
 * The `DOOP_CACHE` environment variable could point to the cached facts directory (optional, defaults to `$DOOP_HOME/cache`).